asamuzaK/withExEditorHost/README.md

 ## Host setup from npm

-NOTE: [Node.js](https://nodejs.org/en/ "Node.js") v10.x.x or higher is required.
+NOTE: [Node.js](https://nodejs.org/en/ "Node.js") is required.
+Use maintenance LTS or higher.

 When setting up the host, disable withExEditor installed in the browser.